 - advance equality of opportunity between people who share a protected characteristic and people who do not share it; and

 - foster good relations between people who share a protected characteristic and people who do not share it.

 This is demonstrated within the Derwent Lower School Accessibility Policy and the Derwent Lower School Equal Opportunities Policy.

 The specific duties require us to prepare and publish one or more specific and measurable equality objectives which will help us to further the aims of the Equality Duty.
-For the academic Years 2016 to 2019 our target is to improve attendance of our Free School Meal and Forever 6 children from 85.3% to 95% or more.
+For the academic Years 2019-20 to 2021-22 our target is to improve attendance of our Free School Meal and Forever 6 children to 96% or more.
 This rationale behind this aim is to ensure that Free School Meal and Forever 6 children are not disadvantaged at Derwent and have equality of opportunity in their learning.